Police Chief Amy Bonney

-Deputy Chief Amy Bonney began her career with the Prescott Police Department in 1998.
-She served as a Patrol Officer and worked her way through the ranks until her promotion to Deputy Chief in 2016.
-During her career, Deputy Chief Bonney was awarded the Medal of Valor, and several other departmental and City awards.
+Police Chief Amy Bonney began her career with the Prescott Police Department in 1998.
+She served as a patrol officer and has held many positions while rising through the ranks until her promotion to Deputy Chief in 2016 and Police Chief in 2021.
+During her career, Police Chief Bonney was awarded the Medal of Valor, Sworn Officer of the Year, Supervisor of the Year, and multiple other departmental and community awards.

-Deputy Chief Bonney holds a Bachelor’s of Science degree from Northern Arizona University and graduated with the 257th session of the FBI National Academy in Quantico, Virginia.
+Police Chief Bonney holds a Bachelor’s of Science degree from Northern Arizona University, a Master’s degree in Public Administration from the University of Phoenix, and graduated with the 257th session of the FBI National Academy in Quantico, Virginia.